Vaccines can improve your pet's health and wellness, which means keeping them in your life for longer.

 We Can Accommodate Anxious Pets Making Your Vet Visit as Easy as Possible

 Dr. Peckich and his team want to make you and your pet's appointment as easy as possible.
-That's why our Marietta, GA, pet clinic has developed strategies to reduce stress.
+That's why our Marietta, GA, veterinary office has developed strategies to reduce stress.
 Here's how we help keep your cat or dog calm and relaxed during their visit.

 Shots can be just as scary to pets as they are to children (and some adults).
 The distraction technique simply means we will divert your pet's attention away from the injection.
 It's a little something we can do to make sure your pet isn't afraid or distressed.